osu-uwrt/maelstrom_firmware/README.md

 # riptide_firmware README

-This holds two main things for right now, all of the firmware running on the Arduinos in *Riptide* and all of the firmware running on the main co-processing board on *Riptide*
+This holds three main things, all of the firmware running on the Arduinos in *Riptide, all of the firmware running on the main co-processing board on *Riptide*, and the configuration fro the acoustics FPGA

 ## Arduino Specific